 Maintenance, repairs, and pest control are provided by qualified UC Davis Student Housing staff; periodically, maintenance inspections or major projects to benefit the community may be scheduled.
 Household garbage and recyclables should be deposited in large dumpsters located on the periphery of each complex; for health and safety reasons, garbage may not be allowed to accumulate in apartments, hallways, or walkways.
 Limited storage is available by arrangement with your area park office.

-All apartments in The Parks at UC Davis are part of the ResNet Internet and cable service.
-Internet access from apartments is on a dedicated high-speed network.
-There is one active data port in each apartment, but one bedroom apartments have a one additional inactive port, while two-bedroom apartments have two additional inactive ports; residents may have port activity switched for a one-time fee or an additional port activated for a one-time activation fee.
+High speed Internet service is provided in every Solano Park apartment.
+There is one active data port in each apartment.
+Additionally, one bedroom apartments have a one additional inactive port, and two-bedroom apartments have two additional inactive ports; residents may have additional ports activity switched for a one-time fee or an additional port activated for a one-time activation fee.

 Television and Online Movies

 Each apartment has a cable television port with basic cable service.
 In addition, a a "movies on demand" service, Resident Select, is provided by Student Housing to residents.
 Because the movie channel is funded by students living in the residence halls, movies shown on the Student Housing channel may not be geared towards small children and only basic cable service is offered during the summer months.